 The Xbox One’s RAM puts out a peak of about 68GB/s (developers haven’t spoken about actual bandwidth available, so I’ll avoid place a number here).
-But despite the massive lack of main system bandwidth, the common theory is the following:
+But despite the massive difference in main system bandwidth (which of course the eSRAM of the X1 helps to even out), the common theory is the following:

 The GDDR5 memory had lots of bandwidth, but with this bandwidth came lots of latency.
-DDR3 makes up the gap somewhat by being snapper in terms of latency – and so, in theory some tasks (involving the PS4′s CPU) could fall foul to such latency.
+DDR3 makes up the gap somewhat by being snappier in terms of latency – and so, in theory some tasks (involving the PS4′s CPU) could fall foul to the higher latency.

 Is this even true?
 Well, let’s take a look.